Capital Home Loans Conveyancing Panel Information

 The best placed professionals to answer this question are your insurance brokers.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Capital Home Loans solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-My firm is listed on the Capital Home Loans conveyancing panel and scheduled to complete a purchase within the next few weeks.
-I can not locate a Mortgage Deed for the client to execute.
+Our practice is on the Capital Home Loans conveyancing panel and due to complete a purchase shortly.
+My papers do not include a Legal Charge for the client to sign.
 Who do I contact at Capital Home Loans to get a duplicate Deed?

-You would be advised to get in touch with Capital Home Loans to obtain standard documents.
-The The Council of Mortgage Lenders Handbook incorporates an explicit section for lenders to set out who to contact to obtain standard documents.
+You should contact Capital Home Loans to obtain standard documents.
+The The Council of Mortgage Lenders Handbook includes an explicit question for lenders to establish who to contact to obtain standard documents.
 Capital Home Loans in their Part 2’s state:

-It is likely that you will need to disclose your Capital Home Loans conveyancing panel number.
+It helps to quote your Capital Home Loans solicitors panel reference.

 Find a Lawyer on the Capital Home Loans Solicitor Panel